-Schedule For Faculty Seeking Conversion from Lecturer Ranks to a Non-Tenure Eligible Clinical Track Position
+Schedule for Faculty Seeking Conversion from Lecturer Ranks to a Non-Tenure Eligible Clinical Track Position

-- 9/1 or 1/1 Faculty member submits his or her application to the department/school chair. - 10/8 or Department/school chair submits faculty member's application to the department/school committee.
-Chair 2/8 initiates the process, collects the materials, and makes the materials available to the department and college promotion and tenure committees and informs chairs of both committees of the timeline for the review. - 10/23 or Department/school committee submits recommendation concerning conversion from lecturer rank to a 2/23 non-tenure eligible clinical track position to the department/school chair. - or Department/school chair submits recommendation on conversion from lecturer rank to a non-tenure eligible clinical track position, together with all materials, to the college promotion and tenure committee. - 11/15 or College committee makes its recommendation on conversion from lecturer rank to a non-tenure eligible clinical track position, together with all materials, to the dean. - or Dean makes his or her recommendation on conversion from lecturer rank to a non-tenure eligible clinical track position, together with all materials, to the provost and vice president for academic affairs. - 12/15 or Provost and vice president for academic affairs makes a final decision on conversion from lecturer rank to a non-tenure eligible clinical track position, providing copies to the faculty member, department/school chair, the dean, and the president.
+9/1 Faculty member submits his or her application to a secure site accessible to the department/school and college promotion and tenure committees, the department chair, the dean, and the provost and vice president for academic affairs.
+10/23 Department/school committee posts recommendation concerning conversion from lecturer rank to a non-tenure eligible clinical track position to the secure site.
+11/1 Department/school chair posts recommendation on conversion from lecturer rank to a non-tenure eligible clinical track position to the secure site.
+11/15 College committee posts its recommendation on conversion from lecturer rank to a non-tenure eligible clinical track position to the secure site.
+12/1 Dean posts his or her recommendation on conversion from lecturer rank to a non-tenure eligible clinical track position to the secure site.
+12/15 Provost and vice president for academic affairs makes a final decision on conversion from lecturer rank to a non-tenure eligible clinical track position, providing copies to the faculty member, department/school chair, the dean, and the president.
 The decision of the provost and vice president for academic affairs is final.